All Episodes

 Okay.

-And anyway, my question for the Father is that in regards to this apparent surge and
+And anyway, my question for the father is that in regards to this apparent surge in incursion of UFOs and ET abductions, what your view is on that?

-Well, in short, I think that you have several things going on with the UFO and alien abduction
+Well, in short, I think that you have several things going on with the UFO and alien abduction phenomenon.

-There are governmental projects going on there that are being mistaken for UFOs.
+I think you have governmental projects going on there that are being mistaken for UFOs.

-I think you also have, in the alien abduction scenario, there is a sub-ROSA level psychological operation going on there.
+I think you also have, in the alien abduction scenario, there is a sub ROSA-level psychological operation going on there.

 And then finally, I think that there are some cases that I would say are demonic.